RMerl/asuswrt-merlin/README-merlin.txt

            from working on MIPS devices (N16,N66,AC66)
   - FIXED: System Log wouldn't properly be positionned at the bottom (Patch by John9527)
+  - FIXED: DNSFilter clients configured to bypass DNSFilter would still be prevented from using an IPv6 DNS.

 374.43_2 (7-June-2014)